manticoresoftware/manticoresearch/manual/Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md

 <!-- example stored_fields -->

-By default when an index is defined in a configuration file, full-text fields' original content is both indexed and stored.
+By default when a table is defined in a configuration file, full-text fields' original content is both indexed and stored.
 This setting lets you specify the fields that should have their original values stored.

 Value: comma separated list of **full-text** fields that should be stored.
 Empty value (i.e. `stored_fields = `) disables storing original values for all the fields.

-Note, in case of a real-time index the fields listed in `stored_fields` should be also declared as [rt_field](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#rt_field).
+Note, in case of a real-time table the fields listed in `stored_fields` should be also declared as [rt_field](../../Creating_an_index/Local_indexes/Plain_and_real-time_index_settings.md#rt_field).

 Note also, that you don't need to list attributes in `stored_fields`, since their original values are stored anyway. `stored_fields` can be only used for full-text fields.